Veppo/FastFeet/README.md

 -  [Sucrase][sucrase]: it allows super-fast development builds.
 -  [Yup][yup]: is a schema validator and object parser.
 -  [JWT][jwt]: is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+-  [Multer][multer]: is a middleware for handling multipart/form-data , which is primarily used for uploading files.
+-  [date-fns][date-fns]: is a simple toolset for manipulating JavaScript dates in a browser & Node.js.
+-  [dotenv][dotenv]: is the tool used to orchestrate the environment variables of a project.
 -  [VS Code][vc] with [EditorConfig][vceditconfig], [ESLint][vceslint] and [Prettier][prettier]

 ## :information_source: How To Use